kuzzleio/documentation-old/src/sdk-reference/security/delete-profile.md

 Delete the provided profile.

 <aside class="notice">
-There is a small delay between profile deletion and its availability in our search layer (usually a couple of seconds).
+There is a small delay between the time a profile is deleted and it being reflected in the search layer (usually a couple of seconds).
 That means that a profile that was just deleted may still be returned by the <code>searchProfiles</code> function at first.
 </aside>